ovh/docs/pages/manage_and_operate/kms/architecture-overview/guide.en-gb.md

 ## Instructions

-The OVHcloud KMS architecture has 3 main objectives.
+The OVHcloud KMS architecture has 3 main objectives:

-- **Confidentiality** : Assure that no one exept you can access to your key
+- **Confidentiality** : Assure that no one exept you can access to your key.
-- **Disponibility** : Offering a high level of resilience and therefore high availability
+- **Disponibility** : Offering a high level of resilience and therefore high availability.
-- **Integrity** : Making sure that keys cannot be lost or altered
+- **Integrity** : Making sure that keys cannot be lost or altered.

 ### Access Management

 Access to the keys are controlled by the [OVHcloud IAM](/pages/account_and_service_management/account_information/iam-policy-ui)
-Only the users allowed by an IAM policy can manage the keys or use them to encrypt or sign data
+Only the users allowed by an IAM policy can manage the keys or use them to encrypt or sign data.

-Even the OVHcloud employee cannot access to your keys
+Even the OVHcloud employees cannot access your keys.

 ### KMS architecture